alexmrqz/RV64IMF-CPU/README.md

 # RV64IMF  CPU
 ## An Implementation and Optimization Case Study
-RISC-V CPU implemented in Verilog RTL with full simulation and verification.
-After the baseline is complete, key modules will be replaced with custom blocks to compare area, power, timing, and development time tradeoffs.
+This project implements a single-cycle RISC-V CPU core (RV64IMF) in Verilog RTL with full simulation and verification.
+It’s structured in two phases.
+Phase one is a baseline RTL implementation using standard synthesizable modules and automated tool flows.
+Phase two replaces select modules with custom-optimized versions, including layout where applicable.
+The goal is to evaluate the tradeoffs between design automation and hand-tuned hardware in terms of area, power, timing, and development effort.
+This is both a learning project and a way to demonstrate practical VLSI design skills across the full stack.